 The interior of a macrophage, like most other cells, is subdivided into several distinct compartments.
-These so-called “organelles” each take over specific functions inside the cell, in analogy to the organ systems of humans, which fulfilling specific roles in our body.
+These so-called “organelles” each take over specific functions inside the cell, in analogy to the organ systems of humans, which fulfill specific roles in our body.
 As professional scavenger cells, macrophages have a very prominent digestion organelle, the phago-lysosome, where engulfed microorganisms are commonly degraded into pieces and become inactivated.
 “It has long been known that the molecule TFEB (Transcription factor EB) is important for the regulation of the phago-lysosomal system.
 More recent evidence also suggested that TFEB supports the defense against bacteria,” says Max Planck group leader Angelika Rambold.

 She and her team wanted to understand how exactly TFEB mediates its anti-bacterial role in macrophages.
 They confirmed earlier findings showing that a broad range of microbes, bacterial and inflammatory stimuli activate TFEB and thus the phago-lysosomal system.
 “It made sense that pathogen signals trigger TFEB as macrophages need a more active digestion system quickly after they devour a meal of bacteria.
 But, interestingly, the experiments also revealed an additional strong effect of TFEB activation on another intracellular organelle system—mitochondria.
 This was completely unexpected and novel to us,” says Angelika Rambold.